 - treating and managing pain and other symptoms

 - talking about how you’re feeling and finding ways to cope

 - relaxation services, such as massage or aromatherapy

 - social groups to help you enjoy life and not feel isolated

 - help getting the financial and practical support you need

 - support for your family and other people looking after you.

 You might get this care in a hospice, hospital, care home, or your own home.
 Where you get this care will depend on what you need, what you prefer, and the services in your local area.

 Even if you don’t need any support at the moment, it can help to know what support is available.
-Speak to your GP to find out what support might be suitable or available for you, now or in the future.
+Speak to your GP to find out what support might be suitable or available for you.